Obsessive-compulsive disorder (OCD)

 Although there's no “cure” for OCD, with good professional help the symptoms can be reduced to a tolerable level, enabling people with OCD to start leading normal lives again.

 Medication for (antidepressants) may be considered in addition to CBT, or if psychological treatment isn't an option (yet).
 Selective serotonin re-uptake inhibitors (SSRIs) are commonly used for this purpose.
+The tricyclic antidepressant clomipramine can also be used, but not as the treatment of first choice.

 Everyday life